 What is SORCe?

-The Safe Communities Opportunity and Resource Centre, or SORCe, is a location where people can access programs and services that address their current situation.
-SORCe offers information; provides an initial assessment to determine a person’s need; will offer counseling as required; facilitates referrals for individuals to a range of programs and services that respond to their unique circumstances; and transports people to agencies when appropriate.
+The Safe Communities Opportunity and Resource Centre, or SORCe, is a hub where people can access programs and services that address their current situation.

 What is CAA?

-Coordinated Access and Assessment is a single program for people experiencing homelessness to access housing services and other system referrals.
-It is a system-wide program designed to meet the needs of the most vulnerable first by triaging.
-It creates a more efficient homeless serving system by:
+Coordinated Access and Assessment is a single process for people experiencing homelessness to access housing services and other system referrals.

 What is the Needs and Services Questionnaire?